Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Introduction

 We also investigate the potential implications of these results on CO$_2$ flux estimates \cite{eldering2017} by studying the behavior of the different methods over a small spatial domain.
-We find that with the operational Bayesian retrievals, the interaction between the regularizing prior and the spatially dependent true state vectors leads to a situation where the miscalibration of the $X_\mathrm{CO2}$ intervals varies in a spatially coherent fashion.
-These intervals can have systematic offsets and, depending on the magnitude of these offsets, the reported uncertainties may either be systematically too small or too large over a given spatial region.
+We find that in the existing operational retrievals, the interaction between the regularizing prior and the spatially dependent true state vectors can lead, at least in the specific example studied, to a situation where the miscalibration of the $X_\mathrm{CO2}$ intervals varies in a spatially coherent fashion.
+As a result, the reported uncertainties can be systematically too small or too large over a given spatial region.
 It is possible that retrievals with such uncertainties could lead to spurious CO$_2$ flux estimates in downstream analyses.
-On the other hand, the sampling properties of the proposed frequentist intervals do not vary spatially, which makes them arguably more suitable for downstream scientific use.
+On the other hand, the sampling properties of our proposed intervals do not vary spatially, which makes them potentially more suitable for downstream scientific use.

 In addition, we study the contributions of individual state vector elements to the $X_\mathrm{CO2}$ uncertainty, identifying surface pressure and a certain aerosol variable as the key parameters that contribute most to the final uncertainty.
 This means that the $X_\mathrm{CO2}$ uncertainty could potentially be further reduced if additional external information was available to constrain these two variables.
-We then provide a principled framework for incorporating such information in either deterministic or probabilistic forms into our method and investigate the extent to which such additional information on surface pressure reduces the $X_\mathrm{CO2}$ uncertainty in our retrievals.
+We provide a principled framework for incorporating such information in either deterministic or probabilistic forms into our method and investigate the extent to which such additional information on surface pressure reduces the $X_\mathrm{CO2}$ uncertainty.